You already know how to recruit active candidates.

-However, if your active candidates are not the right candidate, recruiters have to go beyond those seeking employment now to strengthen their company’s workforce – by building a pipeline of passive job seekers.
+However, if your active candidates are not the right candidate, recruiters have to go beyond those seeking employment now to strengthen their company’s workforce – by building a pipeline of passive candidates.

-Engaging with passive candidates means actively courting potential talent who are not currently looking for a new job.
+Engaging with passive job seekers means actively courting potential talent who are not currently looking for a new job.

 However, these positive traits also make it more difficult to actively recruit them to your opportunities.
 Passive recruitment means courting and networking with the right potential job seekers at a time when they 1) may not be seeking out a new job; and 2) may not know that your organization exists.
 (If that sounds like marketing – you’re right!)